 The Soviet Union adopted a new constitution on Friday (7 October) and elected 76-year old Mr.

-The Soviet Union adopted a new constitution on Friday (7 October) and elected 76-year old Mr. Vasily Kuznetsov as the new Soviet Vice-President.
+Background: The Soviet Union adopted a new constitution on Friday (7 October) and elected 76-year old Mr. Vasily Kuznetsov as the new Soviet Vice-President.
 The Supreme Soviet took just 70 minutes to hear two speeches from President Leonid Brezhnev, take a score of votes and elect Mr. Kuznetsov tot eh newly-created post.
 The constitution became law the moment it was passed at the end of a four-day special session of the Soviet Parliament.
 Under the new charter the state pledges to protect the environment, guarantee housing and pursue and peaceful policy aimed at strengthening "the positions of socialism" abroad.

 SYNOPSIS: Mr. Brezhnev received a warm welcome when he arrived at the Kremlin to address the session, which was summoned chiefly to approve the new constitution.
 The 1,500 deputies did that without a dissenting vote.